roboticsuic/UIC-Easy-Breath/Description.md

    - Serial.setTimeout(100)→ 100ms are the waiting time to print in the screen.

 _Define Inputs&Output:_
-  - pinMode(finalcarrera,INPUT_PULLUP)→ Pullup as monitor the state of a switch.
+  - pinMode(finalcarrera, INPUT_PULLUP)→ Pullup as monitor the state of a switch.
   - Scl→ Is the system clock.
   - Sda→ Is the system data.